-The Master of Divinity - Advanced Track Degree has the same Essential Leadership Competencies as the standard Master of Divinity Degree.
-The M.Div.
-Essential Leadership Competencies are listed on the same page as the standard M.Div.
+The Master of Divinity - Advanced Track Degree has the same Essential Leadership Competencies as the standard Master of Divinity Degree listed on pages 5-6.

 Requirements

 Students must:

 - 1. Meet standard Gateway Seminary admission requirements. - 2.
 Have a 3.0 overall grade point average (GPA) in their undergraduate work. - 3.
 Have a 3.0 grade or better in each of the undergraduate religion courses presented to satisfy M.Div.-AT requirements.